Medical Experts

 Couturier

 Pertussis, also known as whooping cough, is an acute infectious disease caused by the Bordetella pertussis bacterium.
+Unlike other vaccine-preventable diseases, pertussis is endemic in the United States, and community transmission remains widespread.
 In babies and young children, pertussis is especially dangerous and can result in potentially deadly complications, such as pneumonia, apnea, and encephalopathy.
-The CDC recommends vaccination against whooping cough for young children, preteens, pregnant women, and unvaccinated adults.
-The protective power of a pertussis vaccine fades over time, so being up to date with vaccination is important, particularly for families and caregivers of new babies.
-The early diagnosis and treatment of pertussis are extremely important to limit disease spread.
-Laboratory tests such as polymerase chain reaction (PCR), culture, and serology can detect the presence of the B. pertussis bacterium.
-These tests are highly dependent on the time that has elapsed since initial infection, so the testing strategy should be developed in reference to the time of disease onset.
-The CDC-recommended laboratory tests for pertussis diagnosis are blood culture and PCR. , Additionally, although serologic testing is not confirmatory for the purpose of reporting, it may help to identify late-stage pertussis. ,
+Early diagnosis and treatment of pertussis are extremely important to limit disease spread.
+Recommended laboratory testing for pertussis diagnosis includes culture and polymerase chain reaction (PCR) testing.
+In addition, although serologic testing is not confirmatory for the purpose of reporting, it may help to identify late-stage pertussis. , Test selection should be based on the amount of time that has elapsed since symptom onset to avoid inaccurate results.

 Quick Answers for Clinicians

 Early diagnosis and treatment of pertussis (whooping cough) limit its spread to other susceptible people.
-According to the most recent case definition for pertussis, a positive culture or polymerase chain reaction (PCR) laboratory test result is a required criterion for diagnosis.
 Laboratory testing enables the collection of accurate surveillance data to assess the impact of pertussis and monitor epidemiologic changes over time.
 The CDC recommends testing for patients with both high and low suspicion of pertussis for this reason.
 It is important to note that clinicians should not delay prophylactic treatment for close contacts, particularly infants, pregnant women, and individuals with preexisting health conditions, pending laboratory test results.

 Indications for Testing

-Patients who have a cough lasting ≥2 weeks with one or more of the following signs or symptoms should be tested for pertussis , :
+Testing for pertussis is recommended in individuals who have a cough (especially if prolonged) with one or more of the following signs or symptoms suggestive of the disease , , :

 - Paroxysms of cough